solacese/faa-scds-feeds-gui/README.md

 npm i
 ```

 Then, edit `solace.config.js` and `google-maps.config.js`.
-The Google Maps API key included in this repository is locked down to the public URL we have hosted—so you'll need your own if you want to run it locally.
-Follow along [Google's instructions for getting a Maps JavaScript API key](https://developers.google.com/maps/documentation/javascript/get-api-key)
+The Google Maps API key included in this repository is restricted to this application's [public URL](https://solacese.github.io/faa-scds-feeds-gui/), so you'll need your own if you want to develop locally.
+You can do this by following along [Google's instructions for getting a Maps JavaScript API key](https://developers.google.com/maps/documentation/javascript/get-api-key).

 Once the connection details and access key are configured, you can run the app using [Rollup](https://rollupjs.org):